tonyskidmore/containers-intro/docs/03_00_use_cases.md

 # Use Cases?

 !SUB
-## How could they be used?
+## Where containers might be useful...?

+- Azure DevOps Pipelines - executing code
+- File processing
-- Here
+- Automated testing
-- Here
+- Azure Healthcheck
+- App dynamic provisioning (GitLab, Jenkins, ...)
-- Here
+- Hosting Windows applications
-- Here
+- ...

 !NOTE
 Some use cases to be listed above.